groundlight/video-annotator/README.md

 After you set up your environment (see below), you can run the following commands to build a CV model and annotate a video.
 Everything is stored in your project directory, so you can pick up where you left off.

-First, run `s1setup.py` to set up the project directory, and cluster the frames to find the most diverse frames.
+First, run `s1setup.py` to set up the project directory, and cluster the frames to find diverse representative frames.

 Then run `s2train.py` to create a detector, and send the most interesting frames to the model.
 During this time, you should open the dashboard and label the images as they come in.
 This script will wait for confident scores.